 Ollivander's was the first shop we went into upon arriving.
 We did the Ollivander's at Hogsmead, but they have the shop in Diagon Alley as well.

 We waited in line for the wand ceremony, but if I had it to do all over again, we would skip the line and just head in.
 If you have a child who is hoping to be chosen or would really love the ceremony, wait in line.

 I recommend getting there early in the morning as soon as you can as that line gets crazy long.
 We had early access, Ollivanders was the first shop we hit, and we still had to wait about 30 minutes.

-Our boys are old enough they didn't care about the ceremony.
+Our boys are old enough that they didn't care about the ceremony.
 They really just wanted to look through and choose their wands.

 I love the eclectic and cluttered nature of Ollivanders.
 The number of wands they had was just incredible.
 We spent a good amount of time here as each of the kids buying wands really took their time looking through the wands.
 It really was a highlight of the trip.

 My youngest chose Newt Scamander's wand ( I love that guy!), his friend went with Sirius, and my nephew chose Hermione's wand (much to my sister's delight).